Big Jon grew up thinking he was going to be a professional wrestler, the next “Nature Boy,” world champion.

-Jon is the one that keeps you company weeknights 7pm – midnight and Saturday night (and has for over 14 years) with your favorite classic country requests.
+Jon is the one that wakes you up weekdays and parties with you Saturday night (and has for over 18 years) with your favorite classic country requests.
 It’s the “stars and their stories”.
 He’s had the opportunity to have really good conversations with some of the biggest names in classic country, including Ronnie Milsap, Joe Bonsall and Richard Sterban of the Oak Ridge Boys, Gene Watson, and John Conlee, just to name a few.
 We call it the “Saturday Night Cool Classics.”
 Big Jon calls it a chance to go out on Saturday night without his wife arguing about it… I mean because he’s working… right? 🙂

 When he’s not “playing” on the radio, he’s busy “playing” with his three beautiful daughters.

 Which he says can be a full-time job on its own!